-- Treatment includes changes to your lifestyle and diet, and medication, and may also include dialysis.
+- Treatment includes changes to your lifestyle, medication and possibly dialysis.

 - Good blood pressure and diabetes control can protect your kidneys and also slow damage if disease develops.

 What causes kidney disease?

 Your kidneys filter and remove waste and water from your bloodstream.
 The two most common causes of kidney disease are diabetes and high blood pressure as they damage parts of your kidneys.